Anchorsify/Anchorsify.github.io/_pages/Sand.md

  - Type: Ninjutsu, Rank D
  - Chakra: 12
+ - Range: 5
  - Speed: 12
  - Special: Interrupt
+ - Requires: Hollow Body Upgrade

 Effects: When a puppet this Upgrade is installed in is attacked in melee, you can declare Trap Body as a Defensive Interrupt in response to the attack.
-The puppet is hit by the oncoming attack, though is allowed to automatically block the attack, and then the attacker must defend against this attack.
-Make a Taijutsu Accuracy roll (which is defended against as a Speed 12 attack); if they fail, they are Grappled by the puppet and locked inside the puppet’s Hollow Body.
-Unlike a regular Grapple, the defender can not move at all while Grappled, though the puppet can move and be moved as normal without the defender getting a chance to restrain the puppet.
-No Unarmed, Combo or Weapon Taijutsu can be used by the person trapped while the Grapple is maintained, though basic attacks and Grapple jutsu are possible.
-A puppet can only be grappling one person in this way at a time, and can not utilize this upgrade if it already has someone inside of it.
+The Puppet automatically blocks the attack and, so long as it is not destroyed, then extends wires and chains toward its attacker, as it tries to grab them and pull them into itself.
+Make a Taijutsu Accuracy roll, which is defended against as a Speed 8 attack (which is considered a melee attack).
+If they fail, they are Grappled by the puppet and locked inside the puppet's Hollow Body.
+Unlike a regular Grapple (and Hollow Body), the defender can not move at all while Grappled, though the puppet can move and be moved as normal without the defender getting a chance to restrain the puppet.

+The person caught becomes immune to all area of effect attacks and effects on the field, which can still hit and affect the puppet normally but not the person inside them; attacks made from anyone other than the Kairishi controlling the Trap Body Puppet suffer a -3 Accuracy, and are incapable of being Called Shots, as they can not clearly target the person inside.

+The person inside can not use Combo, Weapon, or Grapple taijutsu attacks against the puppet, and any attacks made from within the puppet ignore the puppet's Damage Reduction automatically; they also can not target or affect anyone except for the puppet, until they free themselves from the puppet, by destroying it or being freed voluntarily by the puppet's controller as a Speed 6 action.
+A puppet can only be grappling one person in this way at a time, and can not utilize this upgrade if it already has someone inside of it (i.e., if someone is already in its Hollow Body).

 ## Monkasei
 The Monkasei lineage--they haven't organized themselves into a proper clan, despite gentle prodding from the village to do so--is viewed in generally good light by the people of Sand.
 Much of that comes from the fact that every member who displays their kekkei genkai is directly descended from the Third or Fourth Kazekage; the two weren't directly related, but most likely had a common ancestor, since they possessed an identical, or nearly identical, bloodline.
 It also helps that the Monkasei, as a general rule, are fairly modest about their bloodline and heritage.